AGA Research Foundation — Rome Foundation

 Functional GI and Motility Disorders Pilot Research Award

-The application deadline date for this award is January 13, 2017.
-For more information about this award and to apply, please visit the AGA website.
+For more information and to apply, please visit the AGA website.

-This research initiative grant for $50,000 for one year is offered to early stage and established investigators to support pilot research projects pertaining to functional GI and motility disorders.
-This award is jointly sponsored by the Rome Foundation and the AGA.
+Two, one-year, $30,000 research grants are offered to two recipients at any career stage to support pilot research projects pertaining to functional GI and motility disorders.
+These awards are jointly sponsored by AGA and the Rome Foundation

 The objective of this award is to provide investigators funds to help establish their research careers or support pilot projects that represent new research directions.
 The intent of the award is to stimulate research in the areas of functional GI and motility disorders by providing time for investigators to obtain new data that can ultimately lead to subsequent grant applications for more substantial funding and duration.